 You have heard the acronym ISO… so what does ISO stand for?
 ISO refers to the International Organization for Standardization with a membership of 164 national standards of bodies.
 ISO is an international organization that develops standards of operations and establishes certifications.
 Why are businesses usually looking for certification?

 ISO exists in almost all areas of industry, from medical devices to food safety, and many more.
-Each certification is classified with a separate number and has separate standards and criteria of evaluations.
+Each certification is classified with a separate number and has separate standards and criteria of evaluation.

 So, what does ISO stand for and what is Certification?

 ISO certification ensures the safety, quality, consistency, and effectiveness of products and services.
 Third parties conduct various rigorous tests on the organization seeking certifications.
 Once certified, the organization is tested for that particular ISO annually.
 ISO certification gives an organization recognized credibility.

 Since ISO has come into existence, the support to innovation has been off the charts.
 Members share their expertise and develop market-relevant international standards together.
 ISO standards are key to resolving industrial challenges.

 After 1942, ISO replaced ISA (International Federation of the National Standardizing Association).
 This was right after the end of World War II.
 Naturally, everything was poorly affected by the war, including the quality of industrial life.
 With increased fraud and inconsistent services, there was a rise in the loss of credibility.

 There were meetings held by UNSCC (United Nations Standards Coordinating Committee) on national standards.
 After a year of these meetings, a nongovernmental organization for international standards came into being in 1947 in the presence of a group of delegates from 25 countries.
 The main purpose was to write, draft, and publish standards.